ExpenseOn/expenseon-integration-docs/README.md

 ##### Em todas as situações

+- O valor do atributo `documentType` é o tipo do documento.
+3 para *Adiantamento*.
-- O valor do atributo `documentId` o id do adiantamento no ExpenseOn.
+- O valor do atributo `documentId` o campo `reference` do adiantamento no ExpenseOn.

 ##### Contas a pagar criado